rosejoe47/angular-mixed-cdk-drag-drop/projects/angular-mixed-cdk-drag-drop/README.md

-# AngularCdkMixedDragDrop
+# AngularMixedCdkDragDrop

-angular-cdk-mixed-drag-drop is an Angular `Directive` to support mixed orientation drag drop using angular cdk.
+angular-mixed-cdk-drag-drop is an Angular `Directive` to support mixed orientation drag drop using angular cdk.

 ## Demo